TimBenedet/BrewCrafter/README.md

 *   The app reads and writes to Vercel Blob using Server Actions and the `@vercel/blob` SDK.
 *   Requires `BLOB_READ_WRITE_TOKEN`, `TOTP_SECRET`, `NEXT_PUBLIC_TOTP_ISSUER_NAME`, and `NEXT_PUBLIC_TOTP_ACCOUNT_NAME` environment variables to be set on Vercel.

-## Getting Started
+## Getting Started (Forking & Personal Deployment)

-To set up and run this project for development or personal use, please consult the detailed instructions in the language-specific READMEs linked above.
-Key steps will involve:
+To set up and run this project for your own use:
-1. Forking the repository.
+1. Fork the repository.
-2. Setting up a Vercel project and Vercel Blob store.
+2. Create a Vercel project and link it to your fork.
-3. Generating and configuring environment variables (e.g., `BLOB_READ_WRITE_TOKEN`, `TOTP_SECRET`).
-4. Initial TOTP setup for admin access via the `/admin/setup-totp` page.
+3. Integrate Vercel Blob into your Vercel project and obtain your `BLOB_READ_WRITE_TOKEN`.
+4. Generate a unique Base32 `TOTP_SECRET`.
+5. Configure these (and optional `NEXT_PUBLIC_TOTP_ISSUER_NAME`, `NEXT_PUBLIC_TOTP_ACCOUNT_NAME`) as environment variables on Vercel and in a local `.env.local` file.
+6. Access the `/admin/setup-totp` page on your deployed (or local) instance to scan the QR code with your authenticator app.
+7. **Security**: After setup, consider making the `/admin/setup-totp` page inaccessible for enhanced security.
-5. Adding your recipes to your Vercel Blob store.
+8. Start adding your recipes to your Vercel Blob store using the application's admin interface.

+For more detailed setup instructions, please consult the language-specific READMEs linked above.